 Mostly square patterns may seem a bit boring when you look at the patterns in the gallery.
 But, the mostly square patterns make up some of the most unique, intricate and interesting layouts.

 Mostly square patterns are just that ... nearly every space is a square.
 There may be four squares or 50 squares on the layout, but the final look is all up to you.
 You may simply fill it in with photos.
 Or, you may use layers or a decorative die to frame your photos.
-You could also use the Pie Die, Horizon Dies, Scallop Dies or Diamond Mine Dies to make beautiful creations on mostly square patterns.
+You could also use the Pie Die, Horizon Dies, or Scallop Dies to make beautiful creations on mostly square patterns.

 Mostly square patterns are also great for showcasing pets, birds and wild animals.
-And they make great bases for year-in-review pages, plus it doesn't matter if your photos are vertical or horizontal!
+They also make great bases for year-in-review pages, plus it doesn't matter if your photos are vertical or horizontal!

 "Williamsburg Inn" by Jodi Benson